AndrewJGroves/DataSciencePortfolio/README.md

 ### Other
 **NuclearMissle**
 Using the Wikipedia package to extract the nuclear missile information from Wikipedia.
 Then importing them to a data frame, plotting them and then making a matplotlib movie on progression.
+**LearnCVXPY**
+File copying the CVXPY's tutorial into my own words to assist with memory

 ## Codecademy Projects
 ### Machine Learning